u908828-deepseek/mirror-method-wenyan/specialisty/konstruktor/README.md

 ## 💡 How to Prepare a Description If There Is No Ready Knowledge Base

-Use Laita — the search version of DeepSeek:
+Use DeepSeek Lite — the search version of DeepSeek:

 1. Open a regular chat with DeepSeek (the light version with search).
 2. Ask: "Give a brief knowledge base on [your area].
 Only the main principles, terms, and rules.
 Without water."